Reflections on a life well lived

 My dad lived just a few days short of 92 years, surviving the Great Depression, marriage to my wonderful mother, World War II, three smart assed teenagers, and more than thirty years of retirement after more than forty of work.
 He and my mom (both pictured above when they were just married) traveled around the country, marveling at autumn colors and streams and mountains for years until she lost herself in Dr. Alzheimer’s namesake nightmare.

 With a great deal of help from my sister, Dad cared for mom until she died six years ago.
-When she passed away, well before I created this blog, he was 85.
+When she passed away he was 85.
 Caring for her nearly killed him too, I think, but he finished the job like he did everything: it needed doing and he simply did it.

 A few years ago Dad met a delightful lady named Betty and they became very close friends, doing everything together.
 She passed away in July, and I think Dad simply realized he was ready to get off the ride.